FlipsideCrypto/berachain-models/models/doc_descriptions/core/berachain_event_logs.md

 {% docs berachain_logs_table_doc %}

-This table contains flattened event logs from transactions on the kaia Blockchain.
+This table contains flattened event logs from transactions on the berachain Blockchain.
 Transactions may have multiple events, which are denoted by the event index for a transaction hash.
 Therefore, this table is unique on the combination of transaction hash and event index.

 {% enddocs %}